 Place the cylinder head and barrel on one side on a bench and examine the piston.
 It should not be necessary to remove this from the connecting rod, but if it should be desired to do this for any reason, first remove the circlip from one end of the gudgeon pin using a pair of pointed nose pliers or some suitable instrument to lever the circlip out.
-Then, with the aid of a suitable extractor, withdraw the gudgeon pin.
+Then, holding the piston firmly in the hand, tap the gudgeon pin out from the other end.
 If it is too tight to move, it can be released by warming the piston by means of a rag soaked in hot water and wrung out.
-Application of this rag will cause the aluminium alloy of the piston to expand more than the steel gudgeon pin, thus releasing the latter which can then be freely removed.
+Application of this rag will cause the aluminium alloy of the piston to expand more than the steel gudgeon pin, thus releasing the latter which can then be freely pushed or tapped out.
 Be careful not to damage the needle rollers comprising the gudgeon pin bearing in the connecting rod.